Uniform in time propagation of chaos for the 2D vortex model and other singular stochastic systems

-One could also consider collision-like interactions, as mentioned in \cite{Jabin_Wang_2018}.
+One could also consider collision-like interactions, as mentioned in \cite{JW18}.
 Let ${\phi\in L^1}$ be a function on the torus, $M$ be a smooth antisymmetric matrix field and consider the kernel ${K=\nabla\cdot(M\mathds{1}_{\phi(x)\leq0})}$.
 By construction, $K$ is the divergence of a $L^\infty$ matrix field, and since $M$ is antisymmetric $K$ is divergence free.

-\begin{example} Consider in dimension 2 the function $\phi:x\mapsto |x|^2-(2R)^2$ for a given radius $R>0$ and the matrix which yield This interaction kernel models particles, seen as balls of radius $R$, colliding with each other. \end{example}
+\begin{example} Consider in dimension 2 the function $\phi:x\mapsto |x|^2-(2R)^2$ for a given radius $R>0$ and the matrix which yield This interaction kernel models particles, seen as balls of radius $R$, interacting via some form of collision. \end{example}